Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Introduction

-Next, we turn to an important physical application of these mod-2 cohomology results: the LSM constraints and LSM anomaly.
-We connect LSM constraints in 3D with crystal lattice structures, and explicitly identify the cohomology element for each of these LSM constraints for all the 230 space groups using the mod-2 cohomology rings that we computed.
-Finally, we show an application of these data by understanding the symmetry actions on the emergent IR degrees of freedom for $\U$ quantum spin liquids on the 3D pyrochlore lattice, and compare the results with projective symmetry group (PSG) calculations.
+Next, we turn to an important physical application of these mod-2 cohomology results: LSM constraints and LSM anomaly data.
+We construct, for every IWP of every 3D space group, a distinguished class in $H^3(G,\mathbb Z_2)$ detected by explicit topological invariants.
+The conversion of this cohomological data into a full many-body no-go theorem is stated separately as a physical conjecture/conditional statement, in keeping with the present status of general 3D LSM theorems.
+Finally, we apply these data to the symmetry actions on the emergent IR degrees of freedom in $\U$ quantum spin liquids on the 3D pyrochlore lattice and compare the result with projective symmetry group (PSG) calculations.